qubicmio/rpc20-blog-post/README.md

 ### Load

 Not long ago in beginning 2025 the whole integration layer needed to serve up to 10000 requests per minute.
-Only six months later this number has doubled and we serve more than 20000 request per minute at peak times.
+Only six months later this number has doubled and we serve more than 20000 requests per minute at peak times.
 This load is expected to grow as the Qubic project faces more and more adaption.

 To be able to scale as needed we decided to split the querying part into a separate application so that the archiver can focus on processing the data.